-It seems like the last thing you need when your oil glands are already working double-time.
+More moisture might seem like the last thing you need when your oil glands are already working double-time.
 But… your oil glands have one job – to produce oil to protect your skin.
 When you deprive your skin of any moisture it sends your oil glands into overdrive to compensate.

 Tip: Use real-u HYDRATE Lite Moisturiser, to keep your skin properly hydrated without clogging your pores.